Gchism94/AntColonyPerformance/README.md

                             # R script used to create and analyze worker interaction networks from adjacency matrices per ABCTracker_AdjacencyMatrix.R

 An `Rmd` notebook and associated pdf for the manuscript can be found in [analysis](/paper).
 This notebook produces a .pdf document in elsevier format.
+NOTE: paper.md is NOT a current manuscript draft.

 README.md files are included in all subdirectories with explanations or contents related to the paper.
 It should also provide a useful starting point for extending and exploring these materials for other projects.